Tuition and Fees

 You can send your payment via wire transfer, a check in U.S. dollars drawn on a U.S. bank account, or an international money order in U.S. dollars.
 Cash is not accepted.
 For a bank wire transfer, please refer to the UC Davis bank routing information provided in the LL.M. registration materials.
 Please make sure that your bank sends the full amount due plus an amount sufficient to cover any bank wire transfer fee.

 For financial assistance or financial aid, you may wish to contact international education funding groups, such as the Institute of International Education, which administers Fulbright Scholarships.
-You can also inquire about travel grants and other fellowship opportunities from the United States Embassy or Consulate in your home country, as well as private businesses or religious organizations.
+You can also inquire about travel grants and other scholarship opportunities from the United States Embassy or Consulate in your home country, as well as private businesses or religious organizations.

 Scroll to the bottom of this page for a selection of helpful links to funding organizations.